Divorce in Colombia: Legal Process and Requirements

 What happens when there are children and custody issues when getting divorced?

-When children are involved in a divorce in Colombia, the process becomes more intricate, primarily because the courts prioritize the well-being and rights of the child above all else.
-Here's how the process and considerations change when children are involved:
+When children are involved in a divorce in Colombia, the process becomes more complex, as the courts place the child's well-being above all other considerations.
+Below are the key factors that influence custody, support, and parental rights in Colombian divorce proceedings.

 Court Involvement

-Unlike simple divorces without children, which can be finalized through a notary, divorces involving child custody issues must be processed through a family court.
-This ensures that the rights and welfare of the children are protected.
+Unlike divorces without children, which can be finalized through a notary, divorces involving child custody must go through family court.
+This ensures that custody decisions are made in the best interest of the child and that their rights are fully protected.

-• Joint Custody: This is where both parents share responsibilities and rights related to the child.
-The child can live with one parent and have visitation with the other, or the living arrangements can be more flexible.
+• Joint Custody: Both parents share responsibilities and legal rights over the child.
+The child may reside with one parent while the other has scheduled visitation, or a more flexible arrangement can be agreed upon.

 Determining Custody